oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/GraphTraversal/radix_sort_thrust_migrated/README.md

-# `cuRAND Migration` Sample
+# `Radix Sort Thrust Migrated` Sample

-The `cuRAND Migration` sample is a collection of code samples that demonstrate the cuBLAS equivalent in Intel® oneAPI Math Kernel Library (oneMKL).
+The `Radix Sort Thrust Migrated` sample is a CUDA to SYCL migrated sample that shows the THRUST equivalent in Intel® oneAPI.

 | Area                   | Description
 |:---                    |:---